khalidsaifullaah/django-react-lead-manager-app/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+The things you need to install to be able to run it on your machine

 ```
 # Install dependencies